 In order to get Pre-Surgery Counseling for your bariatric procedure, you must first be sure you are qualified for the surgery.

 Your BMI must be at least 35 with qualifying comorbidities, including high blood pressure, diabetes, or sleep apnea.
 Alternatively, you can have a BMI of 40 with no comorbidities.
 In addition, you must have exhausted all other avenues of losing weight and have no other options.
 Once you are approved for bariatric surgery, then you should set up a consultation to get started on preparing for your surgery.
-Call or email RDN Nutrition Counseling to find out more.
+Call or email RDN Nutrition Counseling in New Jersey to find out more.

 While you may be approved for bariatric surgery, you may not feel ready for the changes needed to make your surgery successful.